rovchia/web_api_converter/README.md

 Notes:
-- The XML containing the exchange rates is stored dynamically at the startup of the web service (internet connection is necessary to retreive the file at startup)
+- The XML containing the exchange rates is stored dynamically at the startup of the web service (internet connection is necessary to retreive the file)